St Cloud State University must comply with two statues regarding data:

 In compliance with Minnesota Statute section 13.05, subd.
 5, the St. Cloud State policy and procedure, Ensuring Safety of Non-Public Data, was establish to provide safeguards including that "not public data" are only accessible to persons whose work assignment reasonably requires access.
 Additionally, St. Cloud State provides data privacy training, data security resources, and follows Minnesota State Board Policy 5.23.
 Non-public data may be exposed to, or accessed by, non-authorized individuals in rare instances, such as when a work laptop is stolen or a USB Flash drive is lost.
 Any potential data breach should be immediately reported to the Data Practices Compliance Official (See Data Practices Contact Information section).

-FERPA is a Federal law that is designed to protect the privacy of a student’s education record.
-The law applies to all educational agencies and institutions that receive funding under any program administered by the U.S. Department of Education and to private entities who perform services on behalf of those educational agencies and institutions.
+FERPA is a federal law designed to protect the privacy of education records.
+FERPA applies to all educational agencies and institutions that receive funding under any program administered by the U.S. Department of Education and to private entities who perform services on behalf of those educational agencies and institutions.

 Generally, a student must provide written consent using the Data Release Consent Form before the University will release personally identifiable information (PII) from a student record.
 FERPA has made exceptions to this ruling that allows schools to disclose PII without consent in the following circumstances and/or to the following parties: